-Volunteers will undergo checks commensurate with their work at the Club and contact with children.
-Under no circumstances will a volunteer, who has not been appropriately checked, be left unsupervised or be allowed to engage in 'regulated activity'.
+Volunteers including interns and placements, will undergo checks commensurate with their work at the Club and contact with children.
+Under no circumstances will a volunteer who has not been appropriately checked, be left unsupervised or be allowed to engage in 'regulated activity'.
 Volunteers who only work in a supervised capacity, and are not in 'regulated activity', will undergo 'safer recruitment' and DBS checks appropriate to their role.

-All requests for DBS clearances are routed via GBG Online Disclosures who are an umbrella body registered with the DBS.
+All requests for DBS clearances are routed via First Advantage 'Know Your People' who are an umbrella body registered with the DBS.
 All offers of work are subject to the outcome of the screening process and until such time as a satisfactory disclosure certificate has been received and produced, the member of staff will not commence employment.